Kraków Główny Station Escape Plan – or How not to Get Trapped in Cracow’s Main Station.

 diamond painting kit there are lots of products.

 Download the e-guide with all the maps

-I've put all this information into a nifty 20-page e-guide with lots of pictures and maps, so you can find your way more easily.
-You can download it and have it at your disposal always, without having to rely on the internet.
-If you join my free Rail Guide Europe club, you get the password for my free e-guide library.
+I’ve put all this information into a nifty 20-page e-guide with lots of pictures and maps, so you can find your way more easily.
+If you join my free Rail Guide Europe club, you can find it among my other free Insider Rail Guides.